BPS Welcome Services

 Step 1: Test Registration (MAP Growth)

 Students will have two opportunities to take the MAP Growth test to apply to the BPS exam schools - Spring and Fall.
-If the student takes the test twice, BPS will use the higher score for the application.
+If the student takes the test twice, BPS will use the higher score in each subject area (Reading & Math) for the application.
 The student must complete both sections of the test in order to receive a score.
 You may access a MAP Growth demo by NWEA, intended for students to become familiar with the testing platform, here.
-Please note that students must sit for the BPS administration of the MAP Growth test in order to be considered for an exam school.

-If your child is not currently enrolled in BPS, enrolled in grade 9 at a BPS school, or enrolled in grade 8 at a BPS exam school, the student is required to participate in the weekend test date on Saturday, December 3, 2022.
-As of November 13, test registration is CLOSED.
-Late registrations will not be accepted.
+If your child is not currently enrolled in BPS, enrolled in grade 9 at a BPS school, or enrolled in grade 8 at a BPS exam school, the student is required to participate in the weekend test date on Saturday, December 9, 2023.
+Registration is required for the weekend test administration (no walk-ins).
+The online registration form to sign up for the December test will be posted on this webpage at noon on October 10, 2023 and close at 5pm on Thursday, November 9, 2023.

 -